-To overcome these challenges, three pillars are critical:
+To overcome these challenges, these pillars are critical:

 - Philosophy: We must pursue things that are real, substantial, and meaningful.
 Too often people cling to axioms that are only superficially real, despite how comfortable they may be.

-- Projects: We must not only solve problems, but must also realise their solutions.
+- Products: We must not only solve problems, but must also realise their solutions.
 Too often people only talk about solutions, and not build them.

-These pillars have led us to conclude, that the self-actualisation of the individual is the highest ideal , and that its manifestation is only possible when aggression is constrained to a proportional level of defence, such that consent is reasonably upheld .
+These pillars have led us to conclude, that the self-actualisation of the individual is the highest ideal, and that its manifestation is only possible when aggression is constrained to a proportional level of defence, such that consent is reasonably upheld .
 Otherwise power is sustained by “might makes right”, and not by reason.
 For power to reflect reason and not might, power must reside solely in each individual, as otherwise its delegation increases the distance between responsibility and accountability, with the restrictor and restricted becoming different entities.
 Power must exist in those capable of enforcing reason, which are individuals, without violating the rights of another; the delicacy of how to do this is the development of wisdom.
-Wisdom is what allows us to grow beyond the fear of vulnerability through the development the strength to survive exploitation and overcome, achieving a culture of growing beyond ourselves.
+Wisdom is what allows us to grow beyond the fear of vulnerability through the development of the strength needed to survive exploitation and overcome, achieving a culture of growing beyond ourselves.

 So what happens when two people’s reasoning or current wisdom are at odds?

 - Imposition: where either party can impose their worldview on the other, disregarding consent.